dess-mannheim/SurveyGen/docs/guides/index.md

-# Tutorials
+# Guides

-This section provides in-depth tutorials on how to use SurveyGen's different features.
+This section provides in-depth guides on how to use QSTN's different features.
 All tutorials in this documentation are Jupyter Notebooks, that can be found [on our github](https://github.com/dess-mannheim/QSTN/tree/main/docs/guides).

 ```{toctree}
 :maxdepth: 1